-Based on the procedures performed in our verification and on the evidence we have obtained, no matters have come to our attention which may lead us to believe that the 2018 NFIS of Miquel y Costas & Miquel, S.A. and subsidiaries for the year ended 31 December 2018 has not been prepared, in all of their significant matters, in accordance with the provisions of current commercial legislation and with the selected GRI Standards in line with the details provided for each matter in the Appendix I. "Traceability table under Law 11/2018" in the mentioned NFIS.
+Based on the procedures performed in our verification and on the evidence we have obtained, no matters have come to our attention which may lead us to believe that the 2019 NFIS of MIQUEL y COSTAS & MIQUEL, S.A. and subsidiaries for the year ended 31 December 2019 has not been prepared, in all material respects, in accordance with the provisions of current commercial legislation and with the selected GRI standards in line with the details provided for each matter in Appendix I "Traceability table under Law 11/2018" of the aforementioned NFIS.